 Exploring some of the Catalonian capital’s swankiest hotels

-TLE’s guide to five of the best luxury hotels in Barcelona is for those looking for an extravagant and memorable stay in Spain’s second largest city.
+TLE’s guide to eight of the best luxury hotels in Barcelona is for those looking for an extravagant and memorable stay in Spain’s second largest city.

 Barcelona, one of the most-visited cities in Europe, is full of architectural gems, restaurants and bars – as well 4km-long, man-made, sandy beach.
 With a flight from London taking just over two hours, it’s the ideal city break.

-Whether you’re after serene rooftop pools with Instagram-worthy views or tech-rich boutiques, we’ve got you covered.
-Here are five of the best hotels in Barcelona.
+Whether you’re after serene rooftop pools with city views or tech-rich boutiques, we’ve got you covered.
+Here are eight of the best hotels in Barcelona.

 Hotel Arts Barcelona